sonthonaxrk/b2c2_test/README.md

 	logger.addHandler(logging.StreamHandler())

-Server logging is just as important for client side products.
-Which is why I include a unique request ID (which I would log using a `logging.Formatter`); and the version string.
+Server logging is just as important for client-side products.
+This is why I include a unique request ID (which I would log using a `logging.Formatter`); and the version string.

 ## Why is the API client so complicated?

-In this exercise I tried to solve a few different problems that pertain to IPC between microservices; namely these:
+In this exercise, I tried to solve a few different problems that pertain to IPC between microservices; namely these:

 1. API clients are repetitive to build;